alana-gaughan/ISS_tracker/README.md

 ## Description

-This project is a web application that uses NASA's predicated ISS trajectory data to track the speed and location of the ISS, and can also print other interesting details about the data.
+This project is a web application that uses NASA's predicated ISS trajectory data to track the speed and location of the ISS.
+It can also print various facts about the predicted speed and location

+## Project Diagram

 ## Project Files

 This project contains 2 scripts, a dockerfile, a "requirements.txt" file, a docker-compose file, as well as a helpful diagram.
-1. iss_tracker.py: contains 10 functions that are used in the web application
+1. iss_tracker.py: contains functions that are used in the web application
-2. test_iss_tracker.py: contains 1-3 unit tests for each function in iss_tracker.py
+2. test_iss_tracker.py: contains unit tests for each function in iss_tracker.py
 3. Dockerfile: used to build docker images to your dockerhub account.
 Eventually these images can be used to create a container to run the code
-4. docker-compose.yml: used to run our multi-container code
+4. docker-compose.yml: used to run our containers
 5. requirements.txt: contains all required libraries and packages needed to run the project

 Below is a diagram that illustrates project contents.